Mikestriken/GitCAD/README.md

         // Note 2: Pattern matching uses PurePosixPath().match().
 See documentation here: https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.match
-        //         FreeCAD's python is version Python 3.11.13 FYI (hence not using full_match()) "files-to-compress": ["**/no_extension/*", "*.brp", "**/thumbnails/*", "*.Map.*", "*.Table.*"],
+        //         FreeCAD's python is version Python 3.11.13 FYI (hence not using full_match())

+        // Note 3: My template pattern matching is also compressing certain text files.
+This is because they are written in a way that only
+        //         a computer / algorithm could understand.
+Diffing them has no value in my opinion.
+        //         Basically the only thing left uncompressed with this template is Document.xml and GuiDocument.xml.
+        "files-to-compress": ["**/no_extension/*", "*.brp", "**/thumbnails/*", "*.Map.*", "*.Table.*"],

         // --------------------------------------------------------------